The Skill Academy

 Consortium of Grammar Schools in Birmingham

-King Edward VI Camp Hill School for Boys120BoysCEM
+King Edward VI Camp Hill School for Boys 120 Boys GL

-King Edward VI Camp Hill School for Girls150GirlsCEM
+King Edward VI Camp Hill School for Girls 150 Girls GL

 Consortium of schools for Shropshire, Walsall and Wolverhampton